 Children stand sideways behind a chair that they hold onto for support.
 Ask them to lift a leg at a 90-degree angle and hold it up for a certain number of counts, such as 5-10.

 Later challenge them to let go of the chair and stand for a certain number of counts, as well.

 9. Bike Riding

-Learning to ride tricycles and small bicycles (with or without training wheels) are traditional balancing activities.
+Learning to ride a tricycle and a small bicycle (with or without training wheels) is a traditional balance activity.

 10. Freeze Walking or Dancing